Kiran7007/Interview-Preparation/docs/android.md

  ↓
 Code review
 ```

-AI can accelerate implementation but cannot replace engineering
+- AI can accelerate implementation but cannot replace engineering
 judgment.

-Interview Answer:
-> Do not merge it.
 ---
 ## How do you handle an architecture disagreement?
 -   Understand the other proposal.